Free pizza for life helps close Portland real estate deal in hot market

-PORTLAND, Ore.
-(Reuters) - In Portland’s hot real estate market where some homes are getting dozens of offers and bidding wars have sent prices skyrocketing, one buyer found a way to stand out among the rest: Offer free pizza every month for life.
+PORTLAND, Ore., June 3 (Reuters) - In Portland’s hot real estate market where some homes are getting dozens of offers and bidding wars have sent prices skyrocketing, one buyer found a way to stand out among the rest: Offer free pizza every month for life.

 Donna DiNicola, owner of DiNicola’s Italian Restaurant in southeast Portland, might have been joking when she offered the pizza, but it worked.
 Her offer for a 900 square foot (83.6 sq meter) house in southeast Portland for her 23-year-old son was accepted.